Jwayland/virtual/README.md

 ### Versions
 - Unity 2017.1.0p4
 - GVR Unity SDK v1.70.0
+- Project is built and intended for Android use

 ### Project Description
-Project is intended for Android use.
 The purpose of the application is to educate the user on virtual reality's impact on various industries.
 I created a 4 scenes, Main Menu, Architecture, Real Estate, and Construction.
 Each scene contains viewing stations and practical applications for each industry category.